-The receipt provides all the information needed to download the cloudLibrary app to an e-reader or electronic device, saving time and frustration for patrons and staff alike.
+The receipt provides all the information needed to download the cloudLibrary app to an e-reader or electronic device, saving time and frustration for users and staff alike.
 Though Fayetteville Public Library uses both cloudLibrary and OverDrive, Yandell says there is a night and day difference between the two services.

 “cloudLibrary is so much simpler, and the integration with our physical selfChecks just can’t be beat,” says Yandell.

 “The system manager user interface is very intuitive.
 You know exactly what you are doing; you aren’t modifying some hexadecimal number.
 Our circulation staff are positioned near the selfChecks, to ensure customers have an optimal checkout experience and assist them if needed.
-Whether it’s modifying the workflow to give customers a little extra time to enter their pin number or change the colors, backgrounds or fonts, it’s so easy to go in and customize the software to display just the way we want.
+Whether it’s modifying the workflow to give customers a little extra time to enter their pin number or change the colours, backgrounds or fonts, it’s so easy to go in and customise the software to display just the way we want.
 I haven’t found a single thing that I wanted to configure that I couldn’t,” says Yandell.